PINHOE: within the city of Exeter

 According to the Office of National Statistics (ONS) in 2019, 9.5% of the population of Exeter was income-deprived.
 Of 316 local authorities in England, Exeter is ranked 198th most income-deprived.

-The image above clearly shows Pinhoe is an area of LOW deprivation and, along with Monkerton, is one of England’s top 20% LEAST income deprived areas.
+The image above shows Pinhoe is an area of LOW deprivation and, along with Monkerton, is one of England’s top 20% LEAST income deprived areas.
 This is similar to neighbouring East Devon which is ranked 231st, even across such a wide district area.

 EXETER AND EAST DEVON GROWTH POINT